-I do not like Financial Times: Future of Capitalism: 50 people who will frame the debate
+Future of Capitalism: A Philosopher who will set the debate

 The flaw assumptions of Adam Smith: Invisible hand in free market and a moral business person that dictate Capitalism from 17th century to present is outdated.
 We need to replace them by a new philosophy.